TheoWinterhalter/ett-to-wtt/README.md

-In order to produce terms as small / efficient as possible, we provide *optimised* versions of some constructors, for instance, transport between two syntactically equal terms is remapped to reflexivity.
+In order to produce terms as small / efficient as possible, we provide *optimised* versions of some constructors, for instance, transport between two syntactically equal terms is remapped to identity.
 Thanks to this, terms that live in ITT should be translated to themselves syntactically (and not just up to transport).
 This is done in [Optim](https://github.com/TheoWinterhalter/ett-to-itt/blob/master/theories/Optim.v).